 Your idea and business model are going to change over time.
 You may even decide to pivot and completely overhaul your business.

-What you want to work toward is how to keep and not keep changing the amazing people that you’re surrounded by.
+What you want to work toward is how to keep and not change the amazing people that you’re surrounded by.

 Ultimately, the failure or success of your startup will depend on the team that you’ve assembled.
 It’s your team that will make your idea a reality, bring in new ideas, and becomes your first advocates.
 Not to mention, constantly swapping team members is a serious waste of time and money.